DIY simple 2-speed Go-Kart transmission.

 I decided to make things difficult for myself and DIY.
 First, I searched around for compatible transmissions out of something else such as ride-on mowers and cement mixers and even industrial washing machines but all of those have their problems and are potentially expensive or hard to find.
 Next, I looked at designs for geared, belt or chain driven transmissions and their parts costs.

 Belts and pulley drives are by far the cheapest to build.
 Pulleys are less than AUD$10 each and can be probably found for free out of old washers and tumble dryers etc. Belts are available in a vast range of sizes and can be cheap if you choose common form factors.
 Some transmission designs take advantage of belt slip and use it as a proxy clutch meaning you can do without a "real" clutch if you design your belt tensioning cleverly.
-This is also the main drawback of belts, in an off-road application I don't see belts lasting very long and losing power over rough terrain due to belt slip is a killer.
+This is also the main drawback of belts; in an off-road application dust, mud and constantly changing loads are going to burn through belts quickly.
+Losing power over rough terrain due to belt slip is a killer.

 Geared transmissions are probably the best solution, they're in just about every car on the road.
 Unfortunately, most vehicle transmissions are way too heavy for what we want to do here and motorcycle gearboxes are integrated, meaning it's a chore to rebuild them in some other form.
 Also, the individual gears are usually built onto a shaft so stripping them out and re purposing isn't a viable option.
 Sourcing stand alone gears isn't impossible, a supplier near me has individual gears for AUD$80 each, so it becomes a question of; "from how few gears can you get a functional gearbox?"
 Not few enough, I need at least six to do what I want here, way too expensive!